FranciscoMoretti/site/README.md

-# Taxonomy
+# Site

-An open source application built using the new router, server components and everything new in Next.js 13.
+An personal site built with modern web technologies that uses @shadcn [Taxonomy](https://github.com/shadcn/taxonomy) as a starter.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).
+You can use it for your own site but breaking changes.
-> See the roadmap below.
+> You can follow the progress on LinkedIn [@franciscomoretti](https://www.linkedin.com/in/franciscomoretti).

 ## Demo